sirolf-otrebla/CompositeNet/README.md

 - Matplotlib
 - Seaborn

 All these dependencies can be installed via `conda install <package>` when using a conda environment.
+The testing hardware configuration is the following:

+- AMD® Ryzen 7 3800x 8-core processor
+- Nvidia GTX 1080 w/ 8GiB VRAM

+Note that in some older video cards issues may arise during training.

 ## Nearest neighbor module
 We use the same NN module used in *ConvPoint*.